YuAo/YUGPUImageHighPassSkinSmoothing/README.md

 The API should be self-explaining.

-If you are not familiar with `GPUImage`, use the core image implementation.
+If you are not familiar with `GPUImage`, read the documentation [here](https://github.com/BradLarson/GPUImage) or use the [core image implementation](https://github.com/YuAo/YUCIHighPassSkinSmoothing).

 ##Installation